Addison00-00/UX-220-Assignment-1/research.md

 ## My Research

-(Write a paragraph comparing and contrasting your goals with the academic goals/learning outcomes.)

-However, what contrasts my goals to these student's goals in the study, is that my goals are "personal" and a "long-term investment," for myself.
-Whereas, most of these students goals are "short-term," because they're focused on learning Spanish in a classroom setting and just to pass, which sometimes may be forced upon them by the curriculum, therefore their focus and motivation may not be on a high level as mine.

-This article reports the findings of a 5-year quasi-experimental study examining goal setting and student achievement in the high school Spanish language classroom.
-The implementation of LinguaFolio, a portfolio that focuses on student self-assessment, goal setting, and collection of evidence of language achievement.

 This study examines the abilities of student setting goals; identifying their targets, action-plans, and progress, while focusing on their achievements and factors that contributed to those achievements; such as their abilities, amount of efforts and persistency invested, and their intensity of motivation to succeed.

 Researchers defined two types of *Goal Orientations: Mastery* and *Performance Goals.* Considering I am task-focused oriented, with an intense motivation to persistently learn and improving ultimately, such that my goals closely aligned with the *Mastery* Orientation.